voschezang/coding-handbook/intelligence/learning.md

 Learning is facilitated by [models](modelling.md).
 Learning is the process of updating these models.

-- As humans, we use [mental models](#Mental Models) to make sense of the world.
+- As humans, we use [mental models](mental-models.md) to make sense of the world.
 In practice, we create these ourselves.
     - Communicating models is requires more than merely listing the components in a model.
-    - The ability to create and update these models is as important as the static models themselves.